 As a tenant of KI Housing, you are expected to take good care of your apartment/room and its furniture, our common areas and the building.
-You are also expected to show respect to your neighbors and corridor mates.
+You are also expected to show respect to your neighbors, flat mates and corridor mates.
 Below we have listed our rules and regulations that you as a tenant must follow and refer to.

 All accommodation areas should be quiet between 22:00-07:00 on weekdays or between 22:00-08:00 on weekends and public holidays.
 There are to be no parties or gatherings that can disturb the neighbors in the surrounding corridors or buildings during this time.